Quick reference — standard deduction (2025 & 2026)

 Even though a progressive tax system means that higher tax rates are applied to higher income amounts, that doesn’t mean that the higher tax rate applies to all of that income.
 This is the common misconception many people have.
 Let’s look at an example to help illustrate how our progressive tax system works using marginal tax brackets.

 You can see that Meg did not pay the 22% income tax on all of her income.
-She only paid the 22% tax rate on the amount of her income that fell into the 22% bracket, which means she paid 22% of $45,275 in that bracket.
+She only paid the 22% tax rate on the amount of her income that fell into the 22% bracket, which means she paid 22% on $51,525 of her income (the part that fell into the 22% bracket).
 This is her marginal tax rate.
 The marginal tax rate is the tax rate you pay on an additional dollar of income.
 So when you hear people say things like, “I paid a ton more money in taxes last year because I fell into a higher tax bracket,” that’s really not an accurate portrayal of how tax brackets work.

 Let me show you another example so you have a good idea of what happens if you do fall into a higher tax bracket.
 Let’s say Meg got a raise of $5,000.
-Her taxable income increased to $92,050.
+Her taxable income increased to $105,000 — pushing $1,650 of that increase into the 24% bracket (which starts at $103,350 for single filers in 2025).
 Again, she’s a single filer, so here’s how she was taxed by the IRS:

 Through these two examples you can see that even if you bring in enough income to move to a higher tax bracket (good for you!), only the part of your income that falls into that higher tax bracket will be taxed at the higher rate.
 Think of each bracket as different size piggy banks.
-The 22% bracket can only fit up to $47,300 ($89,075 – $41,775).
+For 2025 single filers, the 22% bracket can only fit up to $54,875 of taxable income ($103,350 – $48,475).
 Only part of the raise that Meg got can fit into the 22% bracket and the rest goes into the next size up, 24%..

 You may hear people say that they ended up bringing home less money because they fell into a higher tax bracket and had to pay more in taxes than they received from their raise.
 Now you know that is a misconception.
 If you make more money, you will pay more in taxes, but you will still bring home more money than you did before.